hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 2. Content Structure of CSU File
 3. Manifest file

-Entire section illustrates the content using a sample Apache workload which allows you to deploy single Apache server on a Moonshot cartridge.
+The following sections illustrate the content using a sample Apache workload which allows you to deploy single Apache server on a Moonshot cartridge.

 &#9654;**Elements of Workload**